jes/notes/softwareideas.md

 It's like Protohackers except every problem is a program and a bug report, and you have to fix the bug and submit your patch, shortest patch wins.

+Maybe the entire buggy application is released upfront and the UI is like a bug tracker, and then the leaderboard is based on a score for how many you've solved, and how short your patches were, tie-broken by the time submitted.
+The leaderboard could show a SHA256 of the patch so you can see which people had different fixes.

 Twists:

 * no bug report
 * incorrect bug report
 * multiple bug reports
 * multiple bugs
+* you don't have to submit a patch, you have to submit an *exploit*